 Granite is an igneous rock composed mainly of minerals such as quartzite and feldspar.
 Minor amounts of other minerals such as mica will give it a sparkly appearance.

 Other stones, such as gneiss or schist, are confused with granite but are not as hard.
 In geological terms, they are categorized as a metamorphic stone.
-Many popular stones such as Magma, Sedna, and Orion fall into this category.

 All granite countertops fabricated by American Marble & Granite are sealed prior to installation.
 Once installed, clean-up is simple with mild soap and water.
 For a specific granite cleaner, we recommend using Stonetech Revitalizer by DuPont.
 This will cut through grease and dirt while adding sealer back into your counters.

 Granite is quarried in countries all over the world, including Canada, Brazil, India, Africa, and even the United States.

 Engineered Quartz slabs are manufactured using a process developed by Breton, an Italian company.
 This patented process combines approximately 93% ground quartz with polymer resins, colors, and sometimes recycled materials.
 Numerous companies use this process for their own quartz slabs.
 The result is a super-hard, low maintenance countertop available in an array of colors.

 Our seams are some of the tightest in the business due to the care we take to color match seams, machine the seams to remove imperfections, and blend the seams during fabrication.
 At the installation, our install team uses the best glues in the industry while taking great care to get the seams as flat as possible and create excellent glue colors.